Hi there!

 This is a common turnaround point and hiking to the cave bluffs is a popular hike.

-See more about this Smoky Mountains activity: Alum Cave Bluffs
+See more about the hike to Alum Cave Bluffs.

 And then you can continue on even further on the same trail, past the Alum Cave Bluffs to hike to the 3rd highest point in Great Smoky Mountains National Park.